ClementFranger/object_detection_gym/troubleshoot.md

 buld protoc

-CUDA toolkit for gpu augmentation no need to build csv from xml and then csv to tfrecords -> go directly from xml files to tfrecords
+CUDA toolkit for gpu augmentation, cdnn download and CUDA_PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2 as env var no need to build csv from xml and then csv to tfrecords -> go directly from xml files to tfrecords

 todo : what is diff between sample config from tensorflow dir and pipeline config of downloaded model